It’s fall, y’all….and that means you gotta make sure your backyard chickens are ready before the cold sets in.

 Now is the time to give your coop a final clean before the cold makes it miserable outside.
 You likely won’t want to clean it again (a deep clean at least) until the spring thaw.

-In addition to sweeping out any old bedding, be sure to wash off any accumulated poop on or under roosting bars, and wipe down nesting boxes that might have bits of broken egg or feathers lodged in them.
+In addition to sweeping out any old bedding, be sure to wash off any accumulated poop on or under roosting bars, and wipe down nesting boxes that might have bits of broken eggs or feathers lodged in them.

 Now is the time to figure out how you’ll keep water unfrozen in your chicken coop.
 Will you use heated bowls, solar energy, or add water throughout the day?